 BPI’s line of proprietary jaw joint protection devices (i.e. Brain-Pad Jaw-Joint Protector™) was first designed for a professional boxer, Jesse Ferguson, in the late 1980’s who was having symptoms of a lack of balance and nausea every time an impact was delivered to the left side of his jaw.
 When this intra-oral appliance (i.e. the precursor product to the Brain-Pad Jaw-Joint Protector™) was introduced to him and stabilized his lower jaw by positioning it slightly down and forward, his symptoms did not continue and he continued his career as a professional boxer for eight more years.

-To reiterate: the Brain-Pad Jaw-Joint Protector™ is a dual arch mandibular orthotic that positions the jaw in a slightly down and forward position and achieves stabilization through its design, reducing and redirecting force from the impact to the jaw away from the TMJ, base of skull, and brain.
+To reiterate: the Brain-Pad Jaw-Joint Protector™ is a dual arch mandibular orthotic that positions the jaw in a slightly down and forward position and achieves stabilization through its design, reducing and redirecting force from the impact to the jaw away from the TMJ, base of skull.
 The Brain-Pad appliance and the molars, which are the strongest bones in the skull, primarily absorb the impact forces.

-In 2010 the Oklahoma Athletic Associations hosted the first symposium(5) on jaw-joint related concussions with leading experts in the subject matter and began to focus scientific attention on this long-neglected and vital joint (i.e. the TMJ).
+In 2010 the Oklahoma Athletic Associations hosted the first symposium(5) on jaw-joint related Energy Transmittion with leading experts in the subject matter and began to focus scientific attention on this long-neglected and vital joint (i.e. the TMJ).

-With brain injuries, especially head trauma, on the minds of all parents, the only acceptable result that protective sports equipment can be allowed to do is to bring about a reduction of velocity impact forces.
+With injuries, especially TMJ trauma, on the minds of all parents, the only acceptable result that protective sports equipment can be allowed to do is to bring about a reduction of velocity impact forces.